libri-gmbh/gitlab-settings-enforcer/README.md

 ## Config Example

-An example config might look like the following:
+An example SYNC config might look like the following:

 ```json
 {